 The red-legged seriema also has a very distinctive call that can travel over a mile and is one of the most characteristic sounds of the South American grasslands where it lives.
 Although the seriema can fly short distances, it prefers to run from predators, but may also lie down if threatened, relying on its neutral colouring to camouflage it.

-The main threat to the seriema is conflict with farmers, who often kill them to prevent them from eating crops.
+The main threat to these birds is conflict with farmers, who often kill them to prevent them eating crops.
 However, they have also been tamed by farmers and used to guard livestock from predators like foxes!